ABOUT

 Low Carbon Hub IPS

-The Low Carbon Hub IPS Limited was set up as an Industrial Provident Society.
+The Low Carbon Hub IPS Limited was originally set up as an Industrial Provident Society.
 Since the Co-operatives and Community Benefit Societies Act 2014 these are now known as Registered Societies, a legal form used for businesses that are run for the benefit of the wider community, re-investing profits in the community.
 Community Benefit societies are registered with the Financial Conduct Authority (FCA).

-Company registration number: 31903R
+The Low Carbon Hub IPS Limited Company registration number: 31903R

 Company registration number: 7583663